 Deadlines for applying

-If Britain leaves the EU with no deal on Thursday 31 October, residents will have until 31 December 2020, to apply to the European Union Settlement Scheme (EUSS).
+As it stands, residents will have until 31 December 2020 to apply to the European Union Settlement Scheme (EUSS).
 If there is a deal, residents will have until 30 June 2021 to apply.

 What you will need to apply